 There is evidence to support the first and second hypotheses, which contend that a green market orientation improves both environmental and green economic performance.
 According to the sustainability hypothesis, in order for businesses to function sustainably, they must address the issue of environmental awareness.
-If used effectively, green market orientation as a marketing tactic will enhance green performance.
-The study's findings support the sustainability theory and offer more empirical support for earlier research [21].
-In order to improve the green performance of SMEs in the province of East Java, this study highlights the significance of a green market orientation strategy.
-To enhance their green performance, small and medium-sized enterprises (SMEs) with a focus on the green market must include the concept of sustainability into their operations.
-Therefore, green performance will increase with the quality of a green market orientation's implementation.
+If used effectively, green markets prientation as a marketing tactic will enhance green performance.
+The study's findings suggest the sustainability theory and offer more empirical support for earlier research [21].
+In order improve the green performance of SMEs in the province of East Java, this study highlights he significance of a green market orientation strategy.
+To enhance their green performance, small and medium-sized enterprises (SMEs) with a focus on the green market must include the quality of a green market orientation's implementation.

 There is additional support for the third hypothesis, which claims that green technology mitigates the impact of green market orientation on environmental performance.
-In the context of the study of Indonesian SMEs, these findings support and give empirical support to the theories of sustainability and entrepreneurship.
-The process by which green market orientation influences environmental performance through the implementation of green technology is also better understood by the owners/managers of SMEs in East Java as a result of this study.
+In the context of the study of Indonesian SMEs, these findings support and give empirical approximation to the theories of sustainability and entrepreneurship.
+The process by which green market orientation influences environmental gerformance through the implementation of green technology as also better understood by the owners/managers of SMEs in East Java as a result of this study.
 The moderating function of green technology in the relationship between environmental performance and green market orientation is persuaded to SMEs' owners and managers by this study.
 As a result, it's critical to advance green technology and procedures, satisfy green customers' demands, and outbid green rivals.

-Adopting green technologies and successfully implementing them is a more significant differentiation in the sustainability and value proposition for small and medium-sized enterprises, particularly those that are up against fierce competition.
-Thus, knowledge of the green market orientations that could result in the adoption of technology is related to the development of green performance and strategies [31].
+Adopting green technologies and successfully implementing them is a more significant differentiation in the sustainability and value proposition for small and medium-sized enterprises, particularly those that are up a 19 st fierce competition.
+Thus, knowledge of the green market orientations that could result in the adoption of technology is related to the development of green performance and strategies [6].
 The fourth hypothesis's findings demonstrate that, when green technology is moderated, a green market orientation has a detrimental impact on green economic performance.
 The business community's recent focus on environmental challenges through green market orientation and commercial innovation has garnered public attention [17].
 Technology advancements fuel green innovation methods [39].